Report an accessibility problem

 Complex Systems Science, MS

-Adaptation, Collectives, Evolution, Innovation, Modeling, Sustainability, complex systems
+Adaptation, Collectives, Data, Evolution, Future, Global, Innovation, Modeling, Science, Solutions, Sustainability, approved for STEM-OPT extension, computing, math, quantitative, systems

 Do you want to understand how to address complex challenges?
-Often, health, economic, urban and social challenges are more complicated than people realize.
-Learn how to better understand complexity and to develop informed solutions that will lead to a better future.
+Health, economic, urban and social challenges are often more complicated than people realize.
+Learn how to better grasp complexity and develop informed solutions that will lead to a better future.

-Graduates in complex systems science can apply their skills to a large number of areas and in many professions in which they can make a difference through innovative and creative methods.
+Graduates in complex systems science can apply their skills to a large number of areas and in many professions where they can make a difference through innovative and creative methods.
 Knowledge and skills gained in the program include:

 • business enabler skills such as project management, decision-making, visualization and data communication